 http://www.gainesvillerockhistory.com/RickReed.htm

-During the summer of 1986, while Benmont and the Heartbreakers were on tour with Bob Dylan for the True Confessions tour, student Nancy Steigner interviewed Judge Tench as part of the Samuel Proctor Oral History Program at the University of Florida.
+During the summer of 1986, while Benmont and the Heartbreakers were on tour with Bob Dylan for the True Confessions tour, University of Florida student Nancy Steigner interviewed Judge Tench as part of its Samuel Proctor Oral History Program.
 The interview helps establish the footprint of the Tench family in the history of Gainesville.
 In it, Judge Tench dotes on all four of his successful children.
 In doing so, about Benmont he says: "And he is an amazing young man, a thoroughly amazing young man.
 I am intensely proud of him."

-He tracks his son's interest in classical music and the piano from childhood to adulthood.
-The judge, who was also a piano player, marvels at his classically trained pianist son's ability to play anything from gospel and classical to the American songbook and rock and roll.
+During the interview, he tracks his son's interest in classical music and the piano from childhood to adulthood.
+The judge, who was also an accomplished piano player, marvels at his classically trained pianist son's ability to play anything from gospel and classical to the American songbook and rock and roll.

 To read the interview, go here (the referenced portion about Benmont can be found on pages 16-19):